Matings, holomorphic correspondences, and a Bers slice: Introduction

 \subsection{From conformal matings to algebraic correspondences}

 Thanks to the algebraic description of the conformal mating given in Relation~\eqref{semiconj_eqn} above, one can pull back such a conformal mating by the branches of $R^{-1}$ to obtain an algebraic correspondence $\mathfrak{C}$ on the Riemann sphere $\widehat{\C}$.
-The next main theorem of the paper (see Theorem~\ref{corr_main_thm}) gives a positive answer to the second part of Question~\ref{qn_main}:
+The next main theorem of the paper (see Theorem~\ref{corr_main_thm}) gives a positive answer to the second part of Question~\ref{qn_main}.
+Let $d = d(\Sigma)$ be as above.

 \begin{thmx}[Mating genus zero orbifolds with polynomials as correspondences] \item Let $\Sigma\in\cS$, and $P$ be a complex polynomial in the principal hyperbolic component $\mathcal{H}_d$ of degree $d$ polynomials.
-Then, there exist an algebraic correspondence $\mathfrak{C}$ on the Riemann sphere $\widehat{\C}$ defined by the equation
+Then, there exists a bi-degree $d$:$d$ algebraic correspondence $\mathfrak{C}$ on the Riemann sphere $\widehat{\C}$ defined by the equation

 and a $\mathfrak{C}-$invariant partition $\widehat{\C}=\widetilde{\cT}\sqcup\widetilde{\cK}$ such that the following hold. \begin{enumerate} \item On $\widetilde{\cT}$, the dynamics of $\mathfrak{C}$ is orbit-equivalent to the action of a group of conformal automorphisms acting properly discontinuously.
 Further, $\faktor{\widetilde{\cT}}{\mathfrak{C}}$ is biholomorphic to $\Sigma.$ \item $\widetilde{\cK}$ can be written as the union of two copies $\widetilde{\cK}_1, \widetilde{\cK}_2$ of $\cK(P)$ (where $\cK(P)$ is the filled Julia set of $P$), such that $\widetilde{\cK}_1$ and $\widetilde{\cK}_2$ intersect in finitely many points.
 Furthermore, $\mathfrak{C}$ has a forward (respectively, backward) branch carrying $\widetilde{\cK}_1$ (respectively, $\widetilde{\cK}_2$) onto itself with degree $d$, and this branch is conformally conjugate to $P:\mathcal{K}(P)\to \mathcal{K}(P)$. \end{enumerate} \end{thmx}